data-compliance/data-compliance.github.io/content/tools/_index.md

 ### Retrospective Compliance Filtering

- We identify the top 1 million English and Non-English URL domains and retrieve their corresponding robots.txt files as of January 2025.
-We evaluates robots.txt rules specifically for AI training user agents, as shown in the list below.
+We first rank domains based on the amount of data they provide to the corpus.
+Then, we select the top 1 million English domains and the top 1 million non-English domains.
+Some of these domains are now offline, and there is some overlap between the two lists.
+As a result, the total number of robots.txt files we could successfully download is much less than 2 million.

+For every domain that is still reachable we retrieve the robots.txt file as of January 2025 and evaluate the rules that are relevant for AI training.
+Specifically, we look at the directives that apply to the AI-specific user agents listed below.

 ```
 "AI2Bot",                       # AI2